jobial-io/scase/README.md

 * Well defined error handling
 * Purely functional, from top to bottom, but without the need to understand complex FP constructs

-Additionally, **Scase** does not force you to use a specific "convention" when it comes to modelling your messages or correlating request and response types.
+Additionally, **Scase** does not enforce any specific convention of modelling messages or correlating request and response types.
 It comes with sensible defaults, with pluggable support for custom styles.

-Scase can also be used as a simple, functional alternative to native messaging APIs (e.g. for Apache Pulsar, Kafka, SQS and so on).
+**Scase** can also be used as a simple, functional alternative to native messaging APIs (e.g. for Apache Pulsar, Kafka, SQS and so on).

 ## An example